ashtonrbox/chatterbox/README.md

 ## License

-This project is open source, but commercial or large-scale use requires permission.
+This project is open source, but commercial or large-scale use requires permission. <br>
 See LICENSE.md for details on how to contact.

 <br>